thomascrown69/nSerializer/README.md

 ===========

 What is this!?
-Just a small lightweight serialising library mostly for networking.
+Just a small lightweight serialising library mostly for networking in mind, crossplatform ( Win, Linux, Mac, Android, iOS).
-This small hobby project is also part of my practice to write fast and efficient code!
+This small hobby project is also part of my practice to become a better programmer!
 There's a long road ahead.